Digital-Mob/icebox/README.md

 12453 33234 23441 66134 44432 21245 52345 12346 66333 43211
 ```

-A popup will appear with your 12 word seed.
-Write this down on a piece
-of paper and/or memorize it.
-Select a password, this password will be
+A popup will appear to select a password, this password will be
 used to encrypt the wallet in the browser during the session.

-### Restoring wallet from seed

-Simply enter in your seed and Icebox will generate the private keys
-from it.

 ### Showing addresses